 If you want to get really morbid, your chances of being killed by a vending machine is higher than winning the lottery.

-Despite that, I’m giving you permission to buy a lottery ticket, and you can still get financially ahead.
+Despite that, I’m giving you permission and telling you it’s OK to buy lottery tickets, and you can still get financially ahead.

 Yes.
 You heard me right.
 Go ahead and buy that lottery ticket.